The Insurance and Reinsurance Law Review: Cayman Islands

 - Class B(i) – at least 95 per cent of the net premiums written will originate from the insurer's related business;5

 - Class B(ii) – over 50 per cent of the net premiums written will originate from the insurer's related business; or

 - Class B(iii) – 50 per cent or less of the net premiums written will originate from the insurer's related business;

-- Class C – for the carrying on of insurance business involving the provision of reinsurance arrangements in respect of which the insurance obligations of the Class C insurer are limited in recourse to and collateralised by the Class C insurer's funding sources or the proceeds of these funding sources that include the issuance of bonds or other instruments, contracts for differences and such other funding mechanisms approved by the Authority.
-Typically such licensees would be 'cat-bond insurers' or 'special purpose insurers'; and
+- Class C – for the carrying on of insurance business involving the provision of reinsurance arrangements in respect of which the insurance obligations of the Class C insurer are limited in recourse to and collateralised by the Class C insurer's funding sources or the proceeds of these funding sources that include the issuance of bonds or other instruments, contracts for differences and such other funding mechanisms as are approved by the Authority.
+Typically licensees of this kind would be 'cat-bond insurers' or 'special purpose insurers'; and

 - Class D – for the carrying on of reinsurance business and such other business as may be approved in respect of any individual licence by the Authority.